yoctoalex/f5-isc-lab/README.rst

 .. contents:: Table of Contents

-1. Accept the invite
+1. Accept the Invite
 ************************************************************************
-In order to test geo-proximity rules, you can use your own VPN service (if you have one), remote desktop to a VM in a different region (if you have one), or alternatively use the Opera browser.
+In order to test geo-proximity rules, you can use your own VPN service (if you have one), remote desktop to a VM in a different region (if you have one), or alternatively use the Opera browser as described below.
-Open the Opera browser, click Settings, Advanced, Features and then Enable VPN.
+Open the Opera browser, click **Settings**, **Advanced**, **Features** and then **Enable VPN**.

 .. figure:: _figures/opera_setup.png

-Accept the invite we sent to your mail
+Accept the invite we sent to your mail.

 .. figure:: _figures/invite.png

-Click on the username icon at the top right corner and switch account to the ISC-Lab-xxx (where xxx is your unique id. you can find it in the invite)
+Click on the username icon at the top right corner and switch account to the ISC-Lab-xxx (where xxx is your unique id which can be found in the invite).

 .. figure:: _figures/switch_account.png

 Go to the Essential App Protect tab and find your application.
 We have pre-created it for you.
-The application name is isc-lab-xxx.securelab.online where xxx is your unique id
+The application name is isc-lab-xxx.securelab.online where xxx is your unique id.

 .. figure:: _figures/open_the_app.png